Find out how you can start your dream business even if you have bad credit.

 These capital resources include factoring a business’s receivables (why wait 30, 60, or 90 days to get paid by your customers when you have bills that need to be paid now?) or purchase order financing, where your business can receive cash to complete jobs that are already in the works or funds to bid on jobs that would have otherwise eluded your business due to lack of working capital.

-And lastly, there are business cash advances for businesses that accept credit card payments from their customers, allowing them to leverage future sales for growth capital today.
-The real bonus about these types of financing options is that they aren’t focused on the business owner’s personal credit history, but more on the strength of the asset.
+Also, there are business cash advances for businesses that accept credit card payments from their customers, allowing them to use future sales for growth capital today.
+The real bonus about these types of financing options is that they aren’t focused on the business owner’s personal credit history but more on the strength of the asset.

-Given our government’s propensity to help people get back to work (most new jobs are created by small businesses), there’s been an influx of new government and private grants to help people in need — including business owners.
+Given our government’s propensity to help people get back to work (most new jobs are created by small businesses), there’s been an influx of new government and private grants for small businesses to help people in need — including business owners.

 While most lenders tend to weed out potential borrowers through credit profiling — leaving many new business owners in limbo — the resources listed above are designed to fill the lending gap and help all business owners, regardless of past credit mistakes.